 - What is the salary for this position?

 - When can I take time off for vacation?

 - Can you tell me about your company's benefits?

-- What training is provided?

 - Can I telecommute?

 - Do you offer any flextime options?

 - How long will it take to get promoted?